 Nine states tax ancillary service providers.
+Connecticut collects 6% of gross receipts of ambulatory surgical centers.
 Florida charges 1% of net operating revenues of ambulatory surgical centers, clinical laboratories, and diagnostic imaging centers.
 Louisiana charges a medical service transportation providers' fee of up to \$7.50 per trip.
-Minnesota imposes a healthcare tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
+Minnesota imposes a health-care tax of 2% of gross revenue on surgical centers, wholesale drug distributors, hearing aid sales and repair places, and providers of prescription eyewear.
 The Missouri Department of Social Services sets rates of up to 6% of gross receipts (which may be graduated) for ambulatory services.
 New Jersey imposes a tax on ambulatory care facilities with annual gross receipts over \$300,000 at 2.95% of gross receipts (subject to a maximum of \$350,000 per year from a single facility).
 North Carolina charges \$75 per operating room for ambulatory surgical facilities.
-Rhode Island charges 2% of net patient services revenue of outpatient medical facilities and providers of imaging services.
 West Virginia imposes a tax on gross receipts of 5.0% on independent laboratory, X-ray, and behavioral health services, and 1.75% on ambulatory service centers.
 Wisconsin's Department of Health Services sets rates for ambulatory service centers, subject to federal limits.